Bodø Municipality: Culture

-Bodø's local newspapers are the Avisa Nordland and the on-line newspaper BodøNu.
+Bodø's local newspapers are the Avisa Nordland and the online newspaper BodøNu.

-The Norwegian Aviation Museum and The Nordland Museum are located in Bodø.
+The Norwegian Aviation Museum and the Nordland Museum are located in Bodø.
 The Nordland Museum (Nordlandsmuseet) consists of 18 smaller museums, which are located in different cities in the Nordland region.
 The main Nordland Museum institution is the Bodø City Museum, where the museum administration has its headquarters.
 The Bodø City Museum has four permanent exhibitions: The Lofoten Fisheries, a Sami exhibit, a Viking treasure, and an exhibition about Bodø's history from 1816 to 2000.
-In addition, the most recent smaller institution to open as part of the Nordland Museum was The Norwegian Jekt Trade Museum.
-It opened in 2019, and is located just outside of the city centre.
+In addition, the most recent smaller institution to open as part of the Nordland Museum was the Norwegian Jekt Trade Museum] It opened in 2019, and is located just outside of the city centre.

 The Bodø Cathedral was built in 1956, representing post-war architecture, whereas the Bodin Church just outside the city centre dates from the 13th century, representing a typical medieval stone church.

 The new cultural centre "Stormen" (the storm) was opened in 2014.
 It contains a library, a concert hall and theatre.
 The building was designed by Daniel Rosbottom and David Howarth from London-based DRDH Architects.
 The official art projects in Stormen were curated by KORO.

 Bodø is host to the cultural festivals Nordland Musikkfestuke, Parkenfestivalen and the Opptur festival every summer, as well as the free and volunteer-based Bodø Hardcore Festival in early winter.
 The avant-garde and experimental contemporary music festival Nødutgangfestivalen has been held annually since 2006.

 Fram Kino was the first cinema in Norway, opening in 1908.